akarahulg/legendCV/Readme.md

     cd legendCV
     ```

-2. Open the `cvmain.tex` file in your favorite LaTeX editor.
+2. Open the `cvrahul.tex` file in your favorite LaTeX editor.

 ### Usage

-1. Customize your CV by editing the `cvmain.tex` file.
+1. Customize your CV by editing the `cvrahul.tex` file.
 You can change the fonts, colors, and contact details as needed.

 2. Add your content to the respective section files:
     - `experience.tex`